bmaso/osm-games/content/bowling/OSM-Episode.md

 ## Footnotes

+[^1]: I'm not trying to throw shade on Martin & Koss by pointing out they missed their _stated_ goal while demonstrating the powerful tools and techniques of TDD.
+In fact history has several exalted examples of books and works that introduce powerful intellectual tools to the world while _technically_ missing the original goals of the work.
+Artistotle himself introduced the essential operators of boolean logic and set theory to the world in his [_Organon_](https://en.wikipedia.org/wiki/Organon): the AND, OR, NOT operators an the existential and universal quanitifiers all were introduced to the world in his collected treatise.
+But Aristotle actually failed at his
+  _indended_ purpose, which was to rigorously define the exact logical meaning of Koine Greek words and phrases.
+(Turns out spoken language is fundamentally incongruent with logic.)
+And [Cavalieri](https://en.wikipedia.org/wiki/Bonaventura_Cavalieri) intended to equate classical geometry with then-nescent "sum of infinity" techniques in his 1627 work "Geometria indivisibilibus", which he technically failed to do.
+But he did succeed in introducing the world to the validity of techniques subsummed in what we call integral calculus today, most notably [Cavalieri's principle](https://en.wikipedia.org/wiki/Cavalieri%27s_principle).
+TDD is a foundational practice in modern software development and maintenance, and Martin & Koss's Episode earns credit for helping popularizing it.

-[^1]: In general you can't create a proof production system that can prove any given software implementation conforms to any given logical definition.
+[^2]: In general you can't create a proof production system that can prove any given software implementation conforms to any given logical definition.
 The only way to verify an implementation conforms with a definition is through exhaustive case analysis -- trying each and every possible input and verifying the output conforms with the logical definition.
 Any logical definition with an infinite domain obvious can't be verified completely.
 What we _can_ do is prove that the implementation conforms to a logical